-Networ k form and function actions The council will: NF A1 Develop and design service improvements in line with future network structures outlined in Section 5.2.
-NF A2 Support Otago's regional public transport network by: operating existing contracted services coordinating with partner agencies and local communities to design viable 7 regional services providing financial and logistical support to community transport operators across the region identifying and promoting exempt public transport services which are integral to the regional network.
+Networ k form and function actions The council will: NF A1 Develop and design service improvements in line with future network structures outlined in Sections 5.2.
+NF A2 Support Otago's regional public transport network by: Operating existing contracted services Coordinating with partner agencies and local communities to design viable regional services Providing financial and logistical support to community transport operators across the region Identifying and promoting exempt public transport services which are integral to the regional network.
 NF A3 Work with our partner agencies to ensure that appropriate supporting physical infrastructure, pedestrian facilities, and wayfinding information is strategically placed to support easy and safe access to the public transport network.
 NF A4 Work collaboratively with key stakeholders to implement integrated packages of activities designed to achieve mode shift in urban areas.
-These may include: • public transport service provision • bus priority infrastructure • pricing mechanisms (fares and parking) integrated with plans for urban intensification and active transport provision • mode-shift promotion activities.
+These may include: Public transport service provision Bus priority infrastructure Pricing mechanisms (fares and parking) integrated with plans for urban intensification and active transport provision Mode-shift promotion activities.

-$[\]overline{\text{7 Viability}}$ is defined in terms of policy SD P4 (Section 5.1).
+8 Viability is defined in terms of policy SD P4 (Section 5.1).

-NF A5

-Design timetables in such a manner that they:

-- · have timing points and accurate running times to avoid early or excessively late running - support seamless transfers between different services - to the extent that is practical, run at a consistent interval (e.g. 10 minutes past the hour) - allow sufficient, but not excessive, layover between trips so that: - there is sufficient recovery time between trips to ensure recovery from late running - drivers have sufficient breaks to meet Employment Relations Act requirements - dwell time outside residential properties is minimised - · the timetable represents value for money.
+NF A5 Design timetables in a manner that: Have timing points and accurate running times to avoid early or excessively late running Support seamless transfers between different services To the extent that is practical, run at a consistent interval (e.g. 10 minutes past the hour) Allow sufficient, but not excessive, layover between trips so that: There is sufficient recovery time between trips to ensure recovery from late running Drivers have sufficient breaks to meet Employment Relations Act requirements Minimises dwell time outside residential properties The timetable represents value for money.
+NF A6 Periodically review the design and configuration of services, considering factors such as: Performance of services Their adherence to network design principles, prioritising a patronage-oriented network Contractual cycles Land use changes (including location of key services and destinations) Travel behaviour patterns (e.g. working from home) Change in the legislative, regulatory, and funding environment of public transport Service reviews may be restricted to a small geographic area (such as a small number of suburbs) or broader (at a network level).

-NF A6

-Periodically review the design and configuration of services, considering factors such as:

-- Performance of services - · Their adherence to network design principles, prioritising a patronage-oriented network - Contractual cycles - Land use changes (including location of key services and destinations) - Travel behaviour patterns (e.g. working from home) - Change in the legislative, regulatory, and funding environment of public transport.

-Service reviews may be restricted to a small geographic area (such as a small number of suburbs) or broader (at a network level).

 Where a service review covers central areas of a network, such a review should include consideration of strategic infrastructure such as interchanges, which could have a significant impact on service design.